Livvi Franc: Career

-Artistry
+Influences

-Franc has listed Nelly Furtado, Alicia Keys, Alanis Morissette as her influences and System of a Down as one of her favourite bands saying 'I listen to everything.
-On my iPod I have Santigold, La Roux, Nelly Furtado, some soca, and some reggae and some country music.’
-Her love for such broad and diverse music is said to be reflected in her debut self-titled album.
-'It’s all the different sides of me come together… There are a couple of tracks with a little reggae vibe, some with more of a UK or retro vibe.
-It’s different and it all falls into place.
+Franc has listed Nelly Furtado, Alicia Keys, Alanis Morissette as her influences and System of a Down as one of her favourite bands saying: "I listen to everything.
+On my iPod I have Santigold, La Roux, Nelly Furtado, some soca, and some reggae and some country music."
+Her debut album reflects her diverse musical influences; she said: |It’s all the different sides of me come together… There are a couple of tracks with a little reggae vibe, some with more of a UK or retro vibe.
+It’s different and it all falls into place."